Vis4Sense/student-projects/instructions/proposal.md

 Below is a general structure, and please refer to the moodle page for your project module for specific format/requirements. **If there is any difference, always follow the instructions from the module page**.

 It is not always a marked component, but very important to ensure a successful project.
-Think of it as a tool to hellp you think ahead and plan.
+Think of it as a tool to help you think ahead and plan.
 Also, **you will reuse most of it for the interim and final report later**.

 - Introduction/background: the general problem area, such as using machine learning to support sensemaking
 - The problem: the specific problem that you want to improve.
 For example, the exsting recommendations made by machine learning models are not very good.